What is Labiaplasty?

 All this is done in our office facility, which is AAAASF approved.

-Labiaplasty is plastic surgery on the labia, it can be performed alone or with vaginoplasty.
-Surgery can be performed on the labia major (the larger, outer vaginal lips), or the labia minor (the smaller, inner vaginal lips.)
-Labiaplasty changes the size or shape of the labia, typically correcting the asymmetry or making them smaller.
-I would advise you to consult with a board certified plastic surgery for further discuss your individual options.
+Labiaplasty, plastic surgery on the labia, can be performed alone or with vaginoplasty.
+Surgery can be performed on the labia major, or the labia minor.
+Labiaplasty changes the size or shape of the labia, typically making them smaller or correcting an asymmetry between them.
+Hope this was helpful, best of luck!

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.